nsauzede/realist/rtiow/README.md

 See here : https://raytracing.github.io
 This repo contains my experiments following the excellent book above, in C, C++, Go, Odin, Rust and V.
+NOTE: current V (AST) is buggy; only v0.1.25 is know to work.

 # rtiow
 Benchmark :